AIkursat/HomeWorks_For_Javascript/README.md

 # HomeWork-1
-This project was made for Patika.dev's homework.
+This project was made for Patika.dev's homeworks.